dockstore/dockstore/faq.md

 5. The docker pull command reflects the default version

 ## How to add other users as maintainers of a tool?
-For tools registered on Quay.io, Dockstore automatically allows users from the same Quay.io organization to manage tools together (users will need to refresh).
+For tools registered on Quay.io and workflows registered with GitHub, Dockstore automatically allows users from the same Quay.io organization to manage tools together (users will need to refresh).

 For tools registered on Docker Hub, GitLab or private registries, this feature currently doesn't not exist because these registries do not allow the retrieval of organization information.
+Likewise, workflows registered with other source code repositories are lack this feature.

 ## Any last tips on using Dockstore?